Shoulder Dystocia Birth Injuries

 All expecting parents pray that their babies will be born healthy.
 Unfortunately, complications during delivery can result in serious injury to newborns; and, often, these complications are the result of medical mistakes and / or negligence.
 When this happens in Florida, turn to Freidin Brown, P.A. to explore the legal options available to you.

-Our attorneys are experienced in handling all types of birth injury lawsuits, including cases involving shoulder dystocia.
+Our lawyers are experienced in handling all types of birth injury lawsuits, including cases involving shoulder dystocia.
 We are intimately familiar with the medical background of these types of cases, and we know how to prove negligence and malpractice in a court of law.
-If your child suffered shoulder dystocia, contact one of our offices to speak with an attorney.
-We can be reached at (888) 650-0918.
+If your child suffered shoulder dystocia, contact one of our offices to speak with an lawyer.
+We can be reached at 888-677-7764.

 What Is Shoulder Dystocia?

 Shoulder dystocia can occur when difficulty is experienced in the delivery of the anterior shoulder of the infant.
 When this happens, the chin of the infant often presses against the mother’s perineum or pelvis, which causes puffiness, swelling, or bruising of the infant’s face.

 Injuries Resulting from Shoulder Dystocia:.

 The procedures and manipulations used to free the newborn’s shoulder and complete the delivery can cause severe and permanent damage to the child.
 One of the most common and critical injuries from shoulder dystocia is a brachial plexus injury, where the nerves to the shoulder, arm, and hand are damaged.
 This may permanently impair feeling and mobility to the child’s limb, thus impairing function.
 This injury is also commonly referred to as Erb’s palsy.

 How Can Freidin Brown, P.A.
 Help You?